 It’s tricky sure, but don’t worry… you’ve got this!
 We’ll guide you through it!

 What Suitcase Is Best For Shoes?

 You could look to buy a dedicated suitcase for shoes, but these days most people like to travel with carry-on only luggage.
 Using a suitcase just for shoes will mean taking 2 bags and usually taking 2 bags means extra fees from the airlines.

 In our opinion, most people don’t need a dedicated travel shoe suitcase, it just complicates matters.

 Another option would be to use a suitcase with a shoe compartment.
 Some suitcases have designs that have a special place to keep shoes.
 In most cases this is overkill.
 Adding a compartment just reduces the overall space available to you.
 It’s much better to just find a way to pack your shoes inside your existing luggage or backpack.

 The best suitcase for shoes is the one that you already own.
-There is no need to go buying special cases.
+There is no need to go out and buy a special case.
 With the tips that you’ll find on this page, you’ll see that footwear isn’t really all that difficult to pack.

 What Is The Best Way To Pack Shoes In A Rolling Suitcase?

 Let’s be clear about what we are dealing with here.
 There are four main issues with packing shoes: